inclusive-design/adaptive-palette/docs/devDoc/State.md

 4. Fetches the Ollama model list, `public/config.json` and the indicator label lookup in parallel, then stores the results on `adaptivePaletteGlobals`.

-Only then does `index.js` load the palette file map and the fixed palettes and mount the components.
+Only then does `index.js` load the palette set the page URL names (see [Palettes](Palettes.md#choosing-a-set)), then the start palette with the palettes it includes.
+It mounts `CurrentPalette` and the discard dialog, then the first-run setup and the top bar.